jaehwan-AI/face_detection_recognition/README.md

 ### Pre-trained Model

-In order to inference the model, we used pre-learned weights using XCEPTION developed from Google(2017).
+In order to inference the model, we used pre-learned weights using EfficientNet(2019).

 ## Sample Outputs